AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 GraphQL endpoints then provide the paths that respond to the GraphQL queries.

-All this means that your app can accurately, reliably and efficiently select the data that it needs - just what you need when used with AEM.
+All this means that your app can accurately, reliably and efficiently select the content that it needs - just what you need when used with AEM.

 >[!NOTE]
 >